5 Lies that can Destroy Your Self-Confidence

-#1.
-You’re ugly – Who sets the standard on beauty?
-Does being beautiful make you a better person than who society class as an ugly person?
+Who sets the standards of beauty?
+Does being beautiful make you a better person than who society class an ugly person?
 I don’t think so.
-Beauty will fade away one day; unless you have plastic surgery to keep it.
+Beauty will fade away one day; unless you have plastic surgery.
+Or you’re blessed with youthful looks.

-You can be the most stunningly beautiful person from outward appearances.
+Maybe you’re the most stunningly beautiful person from outward appearances.
 And yet, the ugliest from the inside.
-What matters is the state of your heart.
-The substance from deep within.
-So if someone tells you you’re ugly, don’t believe them.
+What matters is how you see yourself.
+Your substance deep within you.
+If someone tells you that you’re ugly, don’t believe them.
 That’s only their opinion.

 “Beauty is altogether in the eye of the beholder.” ~ Lew Wallace

 That means it depends on what the other person sees as beauty.
-If you asked 10 people to describe a rose, all of their descriptions would be different.
+If you asked ten people to describe a rose, all of their descriptions would differ.

-#2.
-You’re useless – No one is useless.
-We all have something to offer society.
+Nobody is useless.
+All of us have something to offer society.
 Everyone is born with talents.
 You just need to find out what yours are.

-My ex used to call me useless just because I couldn’t give him a massage the way he wanted it.
+My ex-husband used to call me useless because I couldn’t give him a massage the way he wanted it.
 On the other hand, he couldn’t cook like I could.
 You have strengths in areas where others are weak and vice versa.

-When a person calls another stupid, it’s usually because they have some short-comings of their own.
+When a person calls you stupid, it’s usually because they have some shortcomings of their own.

-If you’re a mother and you call your child stupid, you’re shaping them to be stupid adults.
-The more you call them stupid, is the more they’ll wear and accept that label.
+If you’re a mother and you call your child stupid you’re shaping them into stupid adults.
+The more you call them stupid, the more they’ll wear and accept that label.

 She’s angry with him so she resents him.
 That man, who she once fell in love with, is now a waste of space.
-What she should be doing, is encouraging and supporting him morally while he looks for a job.
+What she should do instead, is encourage and support him while he looks for a job.

-Telling anyone they’re a waste of space will not only destroy their self-confidence, but will also make them feel like rubbish.
+Telling anyone they’re a waste of space will destroy their self-confidence.
+And, also make them feel like rubbish.

-#5.
-I hate you – These are angry words.
-They’ll usually said in the heat of the moment to hurt you.
-Mothers and daughters say it to each other; wives and husbands do the same.
-In fact, a lot of us are guilty of either saying it to someone or thinking it about someone.
+These are angry words they’ll usually say in the heat of the moment to hurt you.
+Mothers and daughters say it to each other.
+Wives and husbands do the same.
+In fact, a lot of us are guilty of either saying it to someone or thinking it about them.

 If a person has little or no self-confidence, those words could hurt them quite deeply.
 Whether you mean to say it or not, no one wants to hear that you hate them.

 Negative words produce negative results.
-And your self-confidence needs to be fed with positivity to make you a balanced person.
+Feed your self-confidence with positivity.
+It will make you a balanced person.